anthonyray/japan-tsunami/Cassandra/cassandracluster.md

 sudo pip install blist
 ````

-You have to launch the shell process called 'process.sh'.
+You have to launch the shell process called 'importData.sh'.
 For example :
 ```
 sh importData.sh 'japtest' 'bigtable' 'data_1GB.csv'
 ```